Terri Green Logo 500.173

 For the rest of the day and well into the night, the fencing academy was given over to dancing and carousing, the celebrations continuing well into the wee hours of the next morn.

+The bride and groom, quite wisely, did not stay long at the celebrations, sneaking away to an undisclosed location and the delights of a new marital bed.
 The next day, just prior to noon, they mounted McCrae’s black stallion, Thunderbolt, and returned to Whitefriars to say their goodbyes.
 No one was surprised when the bride hooked one leg either side of the saddle, twirling a sword above her head by way of farewell.
 The bells of Saint Bride chimed their departure, leaving those behind to toast their good health and nurse their sore heads.

 “Where are we riding?”
 Lucinda asked, adjusting Robbie’s arms around her waist where he held the reins.